ayvazj/gradle-androlate-plugin/README.md

     targetLanguages
         A list of languages you are targeting.
 Keep in mind androlate will submit each string to [Google Translate] (https://translate.google.com/) so complete translations may take a while and result in fees.

+    backup
+        True if string files should be backed up before modification.

 Run the androlate target to translate the string resources